 Home to many of London’s poor, from the working classes right down to the destitute, Whitechapel was plagued by overcrowding, crime and deprivation.
 The Charles Booth poverty map of the late 19th century showed this clearly, colouring huge swathes of Whitechapel black (‘lowest class, vicious, semi-criminals’) dark blue (‘very poor’) or light blue (‘poor’).
-Lodging houses were created to house the homeless but, as more bodies were packed in, conditions were abysmal and many chose instead to walk the streets.
+Lodging houses were created to shelter the homeless overnight, with minimal facilities – often not even privies.
+But, as more bodies were packed in, conditions were abysmal and many chose instead to walk the streets.
 And of course, it was the East End alleyways of Whitechapel that Jack the Ripper stalked, searching for his next victim.

-A journalist whose interest was roused by the plight of the poor was 26-year-old American, Jack London.
+Jack London was a 26-year-old American journalist whose interest was roused by the plight of the poor.
 In the 19th century, many of the world’s cities, like New York, were blighted by slum housing.
-From a poor background himself, Jack became fascinated by the East End.
+From a poor background himself, Jack became fascinated by London’s East End.
 He spent weeks exploring the poorest parts of London, sleeping in workhouses, experiencing Victorian London slum living conditions first-hand, and pouring it all into his book The People of the Abyss.
-One such story is Jack’s visit to a ‘sweating den’ in Frying Pan Alley, Spitalfields, walking on its ‘slimy pavement’ and into an ‘abomination’ of a house, up a narrow and foul stairway ‘heaped with filth and refuse’ Jack was greeted with tiny rooms, each with a large desk taking up most of the space, and 20 people crammed around it, surrounded by the detritus of shoemaking.
+One such story is Jack’s visit to a ‘sweating den’ in Frying Pan Alley, Spitalfields.
+He describes walking on its ‘slimy pavement’ and into an ‘abomination’ of a house, up a narrow and foul stairway ‘heaped with filth and refuse.’
+Jack was greeted with tiny rooms, each with a large desk taking up most of the space, and 20 people crammed around it, surrounded by the detritus of shoemaking.
 In another room, a young boy lay dying of consumption.
 From the window, Jack recalls the ‘one storey hovels’ where people lived, roofs covered in filth, fish and meat bones and the ‘general refuse of a human sty’.
 Frying Pan Alley still exists to this day, although you’ll find it much changed from the Victorian times.
 Get an expert tour on the Immigration & Food Walk.

 Located on the south bank of the Thames, the rather glorious sounding Jacob’s Island was anything but.
 Jacob’s Island was another of the Victorian London slums that caught the attention of Charles Dickens.
 He chose it as the spot for Bill Sykes to meet his end.
 Set beside the polluted River Neckinger, ‘the very capital of cholera’, Jacob’s Island was a notorious rookery.
 It was to the Bermondsey slums that journalist Henry Mayhew was despatched in 1849 to report on a cholera outbreak.
 Author of London Labour and the London Poor, Mayhew conducted first-person interviews with London’s poorest.
-This area was bombed extensively in World War II – slum clearance compliments of the Luftwaffe!
-But there is still is trace evidence – the outlines of Jacob’s Island, the feel of Jacob’s Island.
-If you know where to go and where to look.
-And we do on our Undiscovered London, Shad Thames, Butler’s Wharf walk.
+This area was bombed extensively in World War II – 19th century slum clearance compliments of the 20th century Luftwaffe!
+But there’s still trace evidence – the outlines of Jacob’s Island and even the feel of Jacob’s Island.
+If you know where to go and where to look – and we do on our Undiscovered London, Shad Thames, Butler’s Wharf walk.

 Earning a mention in George Sims’s book How The Poor Live and Horrible London, Bethnal Green was the poorest area of London in Victorian times and a known rookery.
-Old Nichol Street, where the lowest class housing consisted of tenements with walls running with damp, was particularly squalid.
+Old Nichol Street was particularly squalid, with the lowest class housing consisting of tenements with walls running with damp.
 In 1889, Charles Booth found that 45% of the Bethnal Green population lived below the basic subsistence level – the highest percentage in London.
 The slum clearances, of course, completely transformed Bethnal Green but if you know where to look – if you’re lucky enough to be shown round by guide Steve Fallon, author of The Lonely Planet Guide to London – there are any number of clues to this area’s fascinating slumland past!
 Steve’s walk starts at Bethnal Green Tube.